 NAC Junior Rowing Team is a 9-month program following the typical school year, starting in early September and running through May, when Southwest Junior Rowing Championships are held.
-The program is comprised of two racing teams:
+The program is comprised of three racing teams:

 - Men’s Youth Rowing

 - Women’s Youth Rowing

 - Middle School Rowing